Entropic Matching for Expectation Propagation of Markov Jump Processes: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-\paragraph{Lotka-Voltera Model.} The Lotka-Voltera or predator-prey model, see, \eg, \cite{wilkinson2018stochastic}, is one of the most well-known models in population dynamics.
+We evaluate our proposed method across various instantiations of \acp{crn} and compare the results against multiple baseline approaches.
+In this section, we highlight the latent state inference tasks for both a Lotka-Volterra model and a motility model.
+Detailed information on the experiments, additional benchmarks, and insights into the parameter learning task can be found in \cref{sec:app_experiments}. \paragraph{Lotka-Volterra Model.} The Lotka-Volterra or predator-prey model, see, \eg, \citep{wilkinson2018stochastic}, is one of the most well-known models in population dynamics.
 It describes the dynamic evolution of a prey species $\mathsf X_1$ and a predator species $\mathsf X_2$.
-The model can be described by three reactions involving the two species as
+The model can be described by three reactions as

 These reactions reflect the prey growth, the predator reproduction and the predator decline, with rates $c_1$, $c_2$, and $c_3$, respectively.
 We model the reaction network system using \iac{mjp} with mass-action kinetics as in \cref{eq:crn_rate_fun,eq:mass_action_hazard}.
-We simulate the system using the Doob-Gillespie algorithm \cite{doob1945markoff,gillespie1976general} and consider that both species are observed at non-equidistant discrete time points subject to independent Gaussian noise.
-For inference, we exploit the discussed entropic matching method with expectation propagation, using a product Poisson approximation.
-In this example, we only evaluate the performance on inferring the latent state path $X_{[0,T]}$ conditioned on the observations $Y_1,\dots, Y_N$, while keeping the parameters fixed at their respective ground truth values, to keep the evaluation simple.
-The qualitative results are depicted in \cref{fig:lv}.\looseness-1
+We simulate the system using the Doob-Gillespie algorithm \citep{doob1945markoff,gillespie1976general} and consider that both species are observed at non-equidistant discrete time points subject to independent Gaussian noise.
+For inference, we exploit the discussed entropic matching method with \ac{ep}, using a product Poisson approximation.

-We notice that the inferred posterior mean tracks the qualitative behavior of the system dynamics.
-This is achieved as the entropic matching method in between observation points tracks the approximate dynamics of the prior evolution.
-Though the ground truth trajectory can not be recovered errorless, the Poisson approximation gives a measure of uncertainty, indicated in the plot as the background.
-However, though it is fitting in this example, we want to note, that the Poisson approximation is rather limited, as it only supplies one degree of freedom per species and therefore, only can model an increase in variance by an increase in mean.

-\paragraph{Closed Loop Reaction Network.} As a second more challenging example, we consider a four species closed loop reaction network as

-This network, naturally keeps the total number of species $\sum_{i=1}^4 X_i(t)$ constant over time.
-In this example, we only observe discrete-time measurements of the fourth species $\mathsf X_4$ subject to Gaussian noise, \ie, we set the observation matrix to $H=[0,0,0,1]$.
-Additionally, to the problem of inferring the latent state trajectories $\{X_i(t) \mid t \in [0,T]\}$ for all species $i=1,\dots, 4$, we estimate the rate rate parameters $c_1,\dots, c_4$ using the approximate \ac{em} procedure.
-The results are depicted in \cref{fig:closed_loop}.